shaohua0116/ICLR2020-OpenReviewData/README.md

 browser = webdriver.Chrome(options=options, executable_path=executable_path)
 ```

-Then, we can get the content of a webpage
+Then, we can get the content from a webpage

 ```
 browser.get(url)
 ```

-To know what content we can crawl, we will need to inspect the webpage layout.
+To know what content we to crawl, we need to inspect the webpage layout.

 <p align="center">
     <img src="asset/inspect.png" width="720"/>